microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 | `extensions` | array | An array of extension IDs that specify the extensions that should be installed inside the container when it is created.
 Defaults to `[]`. |
 | `settings` | object | Adds default `settings.json` values into a container/machine specific settings file.  |

 Setting up a handful of variables in this file will save your class time in the long run.
 For example, you can use the `extensions` variable to ensure all your students automatically get the same set of extensions installed.
-Setting paths can also be challenging or lead to issues on students’ computers, but by specifying path information via the `settings` variable, you’ll save your class time and ensure their computers’ path variables aren’t harmed in the process.
+Setting paths can also be challenging or lead to issues on students' computers, but by specifying path information via the `settings` variable, you'll save your class time and ensure their computers' path variables aren't harmed in the process.

 We have a reference table [here](https://code.visualstudio.com/docs/remote/containers#_devcontainerjson-reference) of all available properties you can include in this configuration file.